-President – Daniel Necz
+President – Andrea Vignini

-Vice-President – Jenny Liang
+Vice-President – Stefan Nesic

-Conference Chair – Maria Lucia Passador
+Conference Chair – Alexander Brade

 Conference Vice-Chair – Helin Ackam

-Academic Events Chair – Stefan Martinic
+Academic Events Chair – Justin Lindeboom

 Stefan Martinić is an LL.M.
 Candidate at Harvard Law School.
 He finished a 5-year integrated BA-MA law school program at the University of Zagreb, Croatia, during which he went on an Erasmus+ exchange program at l’Université Paris 1 Panthéon-Sorbonne.
 He interned at the European Parliament in Brussels and in the Court of Justice of the EU in Luxembourg.
 He holds an LLM in European Law from LSE and an Artificial Intelligence Certificate from the Oxford’s Saïd Business School.
-He has a one-year experience of working in a top-tier law firm in Croatia.
+He has a two-year experience of working in top-tier law firms in Croatia.